 Airport Zoning Ordinance (2009) -- City of Hillsboro adopted a new zoning district imposing restrictions on land use and requiring avigation easements for future development in an area near Hillsboro Airport, owned and operated by the Port of Portland.
 The ordinance was determined to be an unconstitutional taking of property without compensation by the Oregon Land Use Board of Appeals, and the board's decision was upheld by a court of appeals.

 City Ordinance 40-6.1 (amended 1996) -- The ordinance bans the use of aircraft for advertising in any way.
-It was upheld by the 9th Circuit Court of Appeals in Skysign Intern., Inc. v.
-City and County of Honolulu.
-The court held that federal aviation law did not preempt local ordinances regulating aerial advertising because Congress did not so completely occupy the field of aviation as to preempt the subfield of aerial advertising.
+It was upheld by the U.S. Court of Appeals for the 9th Circuit in Skysign Intern., Inc. v.
+City and County of Honolulu (2002), and again in Center for Bio-Ethical Reform v.
+City and County of Honolulu (2006).
+In both cases the court held that federal aviation law did not preempt local ordinances regulating aerial advertising because Congress did not so completely occupy the field of aviation as to preempt the subfield of aerial advertising.
 (In contrast, see Banner Advertising, Inc. v.
 City of Boulder (Colorado Supreme Ct., 1994; 868 P.2d 1077).
 The Banner court found that federal law preempted Boulder's ordinance banning aerial advertising.
-The Skysign court distinguishes that case; see footnote 6.)
+The Skysign court distinguishes the Banner case; see footnote 6.)

 LEE'S SUMMIT, MISSOURI